gvwilson/sdxpy/en/src/builder/index.md

 to each other and to libraries to create a runnable program
 ([% f builder-compiling %]).
+If a source file hasn't changed, we don't need to recompile it before linking.
+Skipping unnecessary work in this way can save a lot of time when we are working with programs that contains thousands or tens of thousands of files.

 [% figure
    slug="builder-compiling"
-   img="compiling.svg"
+   img="builder_compiling.svg"
    alt="Compiling and linking"
    caption="Compiling source files and linking the resulting modules."
 %]

-If a source file hasn't changed, there's no need to recompile it before linking.
+[%i "build manager" %][%g build_manager "Build managers" %][%/i%] were invented to keep track of all of this automatically.
-A [%i "build manager" %][%g build_manager "build manager" %][%/i%] takes a description of what depends on what, figures out which files are out of date, determines an order in which to rebuild things, and then does whatever is required and only what is required [% b Smith2011 %].
+A build manager takes a description of what depends on what, figures out which files are out of date, determines an order in which to rebuild things, and then does whatever is required and only what is required [% b Smith2011 %].
 The first build manager,
 [%i "Make" %][Make][gnu_make][%/i%],
-was created to handle compilation of C programs, but build managers are used to update packages, regenerate websites ([%x templating %]), or re-create documentation from source code.
+was built to manage C programs, but build managers are used to update packages, regenerate websites ([%x templating %]), re-create documentation from source code, and run tests.
 This chapter creates a simple build manager to illustrate how they work.

 ## Structure {: #builder-structure}

-The input to a build manager is a set of rules, each of which has:
+The input to a build manager is a set of [%i "build rule" "rule!build" %][%g build_rule "build rules" %][%/i%], each of which has:

 -   a [%i "build target" "target!build" %][%g build_target "target" %][%/i%],